microsoft/vscode/CONTRIBUTING.md

 * Automatically closes any issue marked `needs-more-info` if there has been no response in the past 7 days.
 * Automatically locks issues 45 days after they are closed.

-If you believe the bot got something wrong, please open a new issue and let us know.
+If you believe that the bot got something wrong, please open a new issue and let us know. :)

 ## Contributing Fixes